 5.)
 The Buyer’s Journey

-Buyer Personas are a crucial part of The Buyer’s Journey and for meeting leads with the content you have.
-By focusing on the characteristics of the consumers you want to sell to, you can create content that hits them at each stage of The Buyer’s Journey.
+Buyer personas are a crucial part of the buyer’s journey and for supplying your leads with the content they need.
+By focusing on the characteristics of the consumers you want to sell to, you can create more personalized content that hits them at each stage of the buyer’s journey.